jheller/Discord-Bot-with-Gpt3/README.md

 ##### 1. Provide your OpenAI key in the environment file
 ##### 2. Provide your Discord Bot's secret key, in the main Bot.py file at the last line
 ##### 3. That's it and you can host it on heroku just by using Heroku CLI and uploading all the files I have here

-## Areas of Improvement
-### I couldn't figure out how to update the chat-log, as everytime an user messages the chatlog gets empty instead I want the chatlog to get updated with the conversation, so that the bot replies more accurately.